-I’ve decided to write about this issue because it’s coming up, time and again and small businesses in particular are refusing to cop on.
+I’ve decided to write about this issue because it’s coming up, time and

 There are a number of advantages to having a page including: